LukeHur/LPTHW/exercise summaries.md

 ### Summary
 I learned about string.
 String was very usefull.
 I learned what string did and when it was useful.

+#2017/03/02
+##LPTHW : 6
+### Summary
+I learned using double quotes.
+I learned what String is.
+I made a good strings.

+#2017/03/02
+##LPTHW : 7
+### Summary
+I made a code.
+I made it to run.
+I did not make a mistake.

+#2017/03/02
+##LPTHW : 8
+### Summary
+I made a complicated string.
+I really don't have anything to write about.
+I like David and Mr. Olinda.

+#2017/03/02
+##LPTHW : 9
+### Summary
+I am starting to get something.
+I actually enjoy doing LPTHW.
+I feel good when I write all the codes and it actually runs even though I don't understand sometimes.